James Clear, author of Atomic Habits has said: “The greatest threat to success is not failure but boredom.”

 There is a part of you that is committed to your goals and that understands and accepts the effort that is required for you to achieve mastery - or at least excellence - as the means to achieving those goals.

-But there is another part of you that has a short attention span, that demands instant gratification, and it wants it now.
+But there is another part of you that has a short attention span, that demands instant gratification, and it wants it now, and this makes you very vulnerable to distraction.

 In my experience you can not fight boredom, and with all due respect to James Clear - and I have much respect for him - you can not love boredom.